 Provisional Referential: The PVS Provisional Referential refers to a vague, unspecified, potential, uncertain or unknown party/entity which can be marked for case.
 Ostensibly, the closest English translation would be "whatever."
 However, since the identity of the entity is provisional/potential/uncertain, the focus of the personal reference is on the case-relationship being expressed, so that the meaning of the case often determines the proper English translation.
-For example, in phrases/sentences using ASR/RSP Illocution/Expectation, the Referential would correspond most closely to an English WH-interrogative pronoun such as PVS-LOC where? ("whatever location"), PVS-PUR why? ("whatever purpose"), PVS-PRP 'whose?' ("whatever owner"), etc.
+For example, in phrases/sentences using IRG Illocution, the Referential would correspond most closely to an English WH-interrogative pronoun such as PVS-LOC where? ("whatever location"), PVS-PUR why? ("whatever purpose"), PVS-PRP 'whose?' ("whatever owner"), etc.

-NOTE: For more information on Ithkuil IV equivalents to English WH-interrogatives, see new Sec.
+NOTE: For more information on New Ithkuil equivalents to English WH-interrogatives, see Sec.
 5.6.